s0rta/revengate-new/roadmap.md

 - [ ] Lyon overworld
 - [ ] A Fight for Fumes campaign
 - [ ] Rhymes with Remorse campaign

+## Ice Box: not yet scheduled for a release
+- [ ] Monte Carlo simulator
+  - [ ] global flag to disable animations
+- [ ] non-walking movement and path finding (wading, swimming, phasing)